bstapleton/flashcards-laravel/README.md

 2. question - these have multiple answers and only one correct answer
 3. multiple-choice - these have multiple answers with two or more correct answers

-NOTE: probably going to replace statement as a true/false type question, so it can still be scored and difficulty updated accordingly.

 Flashcards have tags, which you can think of like subjects or topics.

-## Lessons (see note)

-A flashcard can show up in many lessons.
-When creating a lesson, you can define which tags you want to see in that lesson.
-Other than that, the flashcards that show up are based on 'difficulty'.

-NOTE: I'm probably going to abandon this concept to simplify the experience for the user.

 ### Difficulty

-When you view a statement card, or answer one of the question cards, you can choose a difficulty.
-The difficulty dictates how soon before it will be eligible for showing up again:

-- Easy: if it's been more than 30 minutes
-- Medium: if it's been more than a week
-- Hard: if it's been more than a month
-- Buried: it's been answered correctly on the hard difficulty - kudos!

-But what if you want to start a lesson and there's no eligible flashcards left?
-It'll tell you, but you can always hit the random flashcard endpoint to grab a flashcard that won't get scored.

-A lesson 'ends' when there's no more flashcards left in the 'pool' and you say you want to end the lesson.
-Otherwise, you can just come back later when there's more cards eligible; so if you don't care about the scoring, you can just run one indefinitely.

-You can also hit the random flashcard endpoint to ignore the difficulty and scoring entirely.
+The difficulty of a card is based on how long since you last answered it.
+If you answer correctly, then it will move to the next difficulty If you answer incorrectly, then it will be reset to 'easy'

+- Easy: You'll see it again in 30min+
+- Medium: You'll see it again after 1w+
+- Hard: You'll see it again after 1mo+
+- Buried: You'll only see it in the graveyard - but you can 'resurrect' it back to easy if you want a refresher

-### Wait, scoring?
+### Scoring

-Yep, the 'correctness' (remember there's multiple-choice ones) will create an average score for a lesson against all the flashcards you answered.
-This allows you to track (to a certain extent) your progress over time.
+Each time you provide a correct answer, you'll get an increase in score.
+In the case of a multiple choice, you'll only get a score increase if you get ALL the correct answers and NONE of the incorrect ones, so think carefully...

 ## Running it